uzkent/EfficientObjectDetection/README.md

 ```
   '{}_{}_{}.npy'.format(image_name, x index of the window, y index of the window)
 ```
-The numpy arrays for the fine and coarse level detectors should be saved into two different folders.
+The numpy arrays for the fine and coarse level detectors should be saved into two different folders (see the hierarchy below).

 Additionally, we save the mAR values for each window of the large image as follows:
 ```